MMesch/MMesch.github.io/blog/2021-11-27-fp-loop-techniques-1.md

     l.append(i ** 2)
 ```

-, can be changed into this version without:
+It can be written equally like this without any side effect:

 ```python
 l = [i**2 for i in range(10)]
 ```

-All of these examples show, that we can express loops without an `for` and `while` statements in a very elegant way.
-We will go in more depth into list/dictionary comprehensions and how they generalize to something called monad comprehensions in functional programming in a later post and in addition we will say many other techniques that are equally elegant and very powerful.
+All of these examples show, that we can express loops without `for` or `while` statements in very elegant ways.
+In this series we will go through many more possibilities.

-But first, although it is often _not_ the most elegant and concise way, we will show how to express loops through recursion as a chain of function calls.
-So that a loop like `for i in range(3): print(i)` is expressed as nested function calls `f(f(f(0)))` where each function prints its argument and then increases it by `1` before passing it on to the next call.While there is a simple recipe to translate loops to recursive functions calls, recursion is more general.
-For example, we could recurse twice instead of once inside of a function which would correspond to looping through a tree.
-Understanding the correspondence between loops and recursion is conceptually extremely helpful.
+First, although it is often _not_ the most elegant and concise way, we will show how to express loops side-effect-free through recursion, as a chain of nested function calls.
+A loop like `for i in range(3): print(i)` becomes `f(f(f(0)))`, where each function prints its argument and then increases it by `1` before passing it on to the next call.
+There is a simple recipe to translate loops to such recursive functions calls.
+However, recursion is more general and can express much more.
+For example, we could recurse twice instead of once inside of a function, which would correspond to looping through a tree structure.
+Understanding the correspondence between loops and recursion is conceptually extremely helpful to understand other techniques.

-Recursion is great as a basis for understanding how loops can be expressed as functions.
-However, it is a bit clunky and actually not that often used.
-The next thing we will visit is a higher order function that makes another non-recursive function recurse, somewhat similar to `while` that makes a statement repeat.
+The next thing, still more on the conceptual side, we will look at a higher order function called `fix` that can make non-recursive function recurse, somewhat similar to `while` that makes a statement repeat.

-Finally, we'll get into the more practical loop replacements that are used in functional programming, such as list comprehensions and its generalization called monad comprehensions.
-Another technique are `folds` that, in contrast to monad-comprehensions, allow passing state from one step to the next.
-When we are doing `folds`, order suddenly becomes important since it matters how the state variable is modified.
-Finally, we'll dive into a generalization of these technique called `recursion` schemes that allow to loop through more complex data structures such as trees.
+Finally, with this background, we'll get into more practical, concise every-day techniques that are used in functional programming, such as list comprehensions and its generalization called monad comprehensions, `folds` that allow passing state from one step to the next, and into a generalization of these techniques called `recursion` schemes that allow to loop through more complex data structures such as trees.

 That's it for post number 1